muntasimulhaque/muntasimulhaque.github.io/_posts/2025-03-26-standard-notes-search-workaround.md

 ---
 layout: post
-title: Workaround for Missing Search Highlight Feature in Standard Notes for Android
+title: Workaround for Missing in-note Search Feature of Standard Notes for Android
 date: 2024-12-24
 ---